Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 Château de Chambord — a UNESCO jewel of the Loire Valley.
 (Photo: Suju, Pexels)

-The largest and most extravagant of all the Loire castles, Château de Chambord was built for François I. With over 400 rooms, ornate rooftop terraces, and the legendary double-helix staircase attributed to Leonardo da Vinci, it’s a masterpiece of Renaissance ambition.
+The largest and most extravagant of all the Loire châteaux, Chambord was built for François I. With over 400 rooms, rooftop terraces, and the legendary double-helix staircase attributed to Leonardo da Vinci, it remains the region’s most dazzling Renaissance masterpiece.

 2. Château de Chenonceau